 Christ Church Students’ Union is a charity run by students for students, providing support and representation for every student across all our campuses.

-In becoming a student at Christ Church you are automatically a member of our Students’ Union.
+In becoming a student at Canterbury Christ Church University you are automatically a member of our Students’ Union.

 The Students' Union is run by students who are elected by students – and everyone can have their say.

-The four elected sabbatical officers work full-time to represent you and champion student causes.
+There are three elected Student Leaders who work full-time to represent you and champion student causes.

-Their Union council includes black and minority ethnic, disabled, international, LGBT, transgender, mature, women, postgraduate and placement officers to ensure a diverse student voice is heard and everyone has their say.
+The Union council includes black and minority ethnic, disabled, international, LGBT, transgender, mature, women and postgraduate officers to ensure a diverse student voice is heard and everyone has their say.

 The Student and University Partnership Agreement captures how the university and union work together on behalf of all students.